 That is why I decided to make a handsome bolt on no drilling adapter plate that fits stock fender holes and keeps the lamp rubber mounted as Triumph originally designed.

-The lamp, housing and adapter plate is sold as a kit with all necessary stainless hardware.
+The lamp, housing, adapter plate, neoprene gasket is sold as a kit with all necessary stainless hardware.

 Lucas Tail Lamp History Lesson

-Housing in picture has a Lucas 525 lamp mounted.
+Housing in picture on left has a Lucas 525 lamp mounted.
 These were produced from 1953-55.

 The kit is supplied with the Lucas 564 lamp which was introduced in 1955.
 This lamp has the Reflex reflector molded into the lens.
 Both lamps fit the same housing and have clear lens underside to illuminate license plate.